 As a noun, gray usually refers to the color.
 It can be used as an adjective when we want to say that the color of something is a shade of gray.
-It can also be used as a verb, for when something turns gray.
+It can also be used as a verb, for when something grays (i.e., turns gray, such as hair).
 But regardless of its use, you’ll sometimes find that gray is not spelled the way you think it should be.
-Or, you might be reading this and thinking “those people at Grammarly really don’t know their spelling—it’s grey.”
 So, what’s behind the grey/gray dilemma, and is there any difference between them, besides the obvious?

 Grey and gray are two different spellings of the same word.
 Gray is more common in the U.S., while grey is more common in other English-speaking countries.
 In proper names—like Earl Grey tea and the unit Gray, among others—the spelling stays the same, and they need to be memorized.